 For self-administration of asthma medications only, parents or guardians of the students may provide the prescription label, which must contain the name of the medication, the prescribed dosage, and the time or circumstances under which the medication is to be administered in lieu of the written physician authorization.
-The district, school, and its employees and agents are exempt from liability or professional discipline, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of any medication pursuant to a student's authorized self-administration of medication plan.
+The district, school, and its employees and agents are exempt from liability or professional discipline, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of any medication pursuant to a student's authorized self-administration of medication plan (IEP, Section 504, Individual Health Care Action Plan, or allergy emergency action plan).
 Parents/guardians must sign and return an acknowledgement to the district to that effect.
-The School Medication/Self-Administration Authorization form (Board Policy 7:270-F2) must be renewed each school year.